-The Company has taken important steps to operationally align itself more closely with NVIDIA, its principal hardware technology partner.
 Acceleware has made significant progress in introducing NVIDIA's new hardware programming language (CUDA) in its products and services and was one of the earliest adopters of NVIDIA's Tesla GPU computing technology, the latter of which constitutes a vital platform for Acceleware's software.
 Acceleware's CUDA training sessions have become popular within the industry.
+During 2010 the Company announced support for the latest generation of Tesla GPU hardware.